Custom Aluminum Cases Are Lighter, stronger & more cost effective.

 Welded aluminum protective cases are very lightweight and offer real advantages over traditional plastic cases.
 ICC's sustainable aluminum cases are unaffected by extreme heat or cold conditions and regularly perform between -238°F to +302°F. Aluminum cases require no molds or special tooling, saving time and money.

-Welded aluminum protective cases can be manufactured to any size and/or weight carry capacity.
+Custom aluminum cases can be manufactured to any size and/or weight carry capacity.
 Aluminum is an excellent choice for large, complex industrial or military containers.
 Aluminum is also very light, a crucial requirement for all transport and shipping containers.

 - Complete design and engineering